BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 # Figebot - Workout while working
 [{% img shadowImg http://fuse.microsoft.com/content/img/fuse_logo.png %}](http://fuse.microsoft.com/)

 During my time at the FUSE Labs (Microsoft Research) I developed with [Kati London (MSR)](http://www.katilondon.com/bio.html) and [Noah Liebman(NU)](https://noahliebman.net/) a two tier tool to persuade co-workers to do more (mico)exercises during work hours.
-The reason for that was that most societies move to a more and more rigid office type workplace which creates many long term health issues.
+The reason for that was that most societies work in their offices setting down, which creates many long term health issues.
 The two tier were divided into a screen based notification system and a social robot (NAO) based notification system.

 <iframe width="100%" height="315" src="//www.youtube.com/embed/aZkmNqpJCcM?rel=0" frameborder="0" allowfullscreen class="shadowImg"></iframe>

-Before participants could use one of each systems, they hat to set their daily goals.
-We didn't want to impose preset goal for all employees.
-Depending on each own goal, one of our systems would reach out to them and provoke a micro exercise.
+Before participants could use any of these two systems, they were asked to set their daily goals.
+We didn't want to preset goals for all employees, as each one had to reach their own set goal; it's more persuasive this way!
+One of our systems was set to approach the employee and provoke a micro exercise.
 {% img shadowImg /images/projects/fidgebot4.jpg %}

 After the participant is set up.
 Our system will use one of the following two methods.
 Participant one would get a screen based notification.
 We simply used a modern HTML5 notifications for that.
-{% img shadowImg /images/projects/fidgebot5.png 250 %} For participants two, we would send a notification to NAO to her wake up.
-NAO would than walk to the participant and ask if she/he wants to do a short break with her (Yes NAO is female).
+{% img shadowImg /images/projects/fidgebot5.png 250 %} For participant two, we sent a notification to NAO to wake her up (yes NAO is a female)..
+NAO would than walk to the participant and ask if s/he wants to do a short break with her...

-If the participants agrees NAO would start a random micro-excersice.
-In the following pictures NAO and the participants are dancing the [chicken dance](https://www.youtube.com/watch?v=4xmV5uHWNag).
+If the participant agrees, NAO then starts a random micro-excersice.
+In the following pictures NAO and two participants are dancing the [chicken dance](https://www.youtube.com/watch?v=4xmV5uHWNag).
 Always amuses Microsoft employees.
 {% img shadowImg /images/projects/fidgebot2.gif 400 %}{% img shadowImg /images/projects/fidgebot3.gif 400 %}